S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 _“To resolve local issues, teams currently have autonomy to develop their work and decision-making processes in the way they see fit.”_

 * Describe the situation you observe, rather than describing assumptions about what might be missing or lacking.
 For example, avoid phrases like “_teams don’t focus enough on resolving common issues_” or ”_we are lacking coherence between teams_”.
-This way of framing a situation fails to describe what is actually happening.
+This way of framing a situation obscures what is actually happening.
 * Be concise and describe the essentials of what is happening, and, if necessary, the context in which it occurs.
 * Be specific and avoid vague and ambiguous statements (e.g. use “_to resolve local issues_” instead of “_to resolve some issues_”.
 * Be bjectiveand describe verifiable facts and observations.